York time in JT gravity: Quantum HH Wavefunction

 Importantly, we expect bulk time evolution (at fixed boundary time) to leave the physical state in the dual boundary theory unchanged.
 In other words, time evolution in $k$ is merely a change of coordinates (specifically, the time coordinate) from the bulk point of view and should not affect the physical state.
 Instead, our picture is that the York time dependence of the HH wavefunction comes from a $k$-dependent unitary transformation of the fixed-length basis states $\widetilde{|\ell,k\rangle}$:

 Thus, the HH wavefunction in this basis satisfies a Schrodinger equation, not because the physical state $|E\rangle$ or $|\text{TFD}_{\beta}\rangle$ is evolving, but because the basis we use to compute the wavefunction is changing unitarily.
-We expect that our picture is very closely related to the notion of ``relational observables'' \cite{Page:1983uc, Hoehn:2019fsy, Fliss:2024don}, and it would be interesting to develop this connection further.\footnote{We thank Ronak Soni for discussions on this point.}
+We expect that our picture is very closely related to the notion of ``relational observables'' \cite{Page:1983uc, Hoehn:2019fsy, Fliss:2024don}, and it would be interesting to develop this connection further.\footnote{We thank Ronak Soni for discussions on this point.} {The Unitary operator in eq.\eqref{ltkuni} can be explicitly written as

+where now the length and momentum operators are defined at $k=0$.
+It can be seen from the above expression that the unitary operator acts as a dilatation operator in its action on the length operator and its conjugate momentum.
+Explicitly, we find

+The above transformations for the operators ${\ell},{P}$ show that the expectation value of ${\ell}$ decreases, while that of ${P}$ increases as a function of York time.
+Moreover, the variance of $\ell$ decreases as a function of York time,